Part II: The RFID tags applications

-In the previous article, the first part of this Guide, we describe how RFID technology works.
-In the current article, we will briefly explain how RFID technology is applied.
-You can expand this information contained with our previous blog-post: Where do you use RFID in your day to day life?
+In the previous article, the first part of this Guide, we describe how RFID tags are manufactured.
+In the current article, we will briefly explain the main RFID tags applications.
+You can expand this information contained with our previous article: Where do you use RFID in your day to day life?

-The importance of correctly choosing the RFID tag according to your application
+The importance of correctly choosing the RFID tag according to their application

 RFID solutions are designed for the traceability of things, people and animals.
 Each type of business or activity will need different RFID systems, but in addition, each client may need a certain degree of personalization due to the characteristics of the environment and place where they develop their business or activity.
 Therefore, the most common applications are those described below, but in Trace ID we always take into account and offer a degree of customization appropriate to the specific need of each client.

 RFID for supply chain fully improves the global logistics chain and increases efficiency by automating the identification and tracking processes.
 The largest retail companies and their suppliers, currently, are already marking all their pallets, boxes and items with RFID tags.
 Among the most significant benefits of working with a global RFID system implemented are better customer service, faster billing, greater accuracy of shipments (with faster and more reliable deliveries), fewer stockouts.
 All these benefits result in the optimization of processes, the streamlining of documentation, cost savings and greater economic gains.

 We had already talked about the benefits of RFID technology for greater customer satisfaction and to increase sales.
 To summarize, we will simply emphasize that thanks to RFID technology, we increase security in tracking items to avoid theft and loss, as well as to fight against counterfeiting.
 Also, thanks to RFID systems, the logistics between manufacturing, distribution centres and stores are more agile and effective.
 Of course, the effectiveness of e-commerce is also increased with a suitable RFID application.
 The sectors of retail where RFID technology has become essential are: